claresudbery/clare-wiki-ably/pages/coding/infra/servers/chef.md

       - When writing Chef scripts, you need pychef installed: **sudo pip3 install pychef**

+## Useful Scripts

+- There are various scripts in [my (private) infra-scripts repo](https://github.com/claresudbery/Infra-Scripts), for instance `find-changed-chef-nagios-nodes.sh` and other chef scripts, all in the [cheftools folder](https://github.com/claresudbery/Infra-Scripts/tree/master/observability-toolbox/cheftools).

 ## Other Knife Commands

   - See separate section in this doc for **knife ssh**